dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 Inside our method naturally we use the all-powerful `match` statement to branch off each `Direction` value.
 What do we do in each branch?

-If we go right, for example, we have to:
+If we go to the right, for example, we have to:
 - Change our old position on the buffer to `Tile::Empty`
-- Add 1 to the column of our position
+- Add `1` to the column of our position
 - Add `Tile::Player` to the board buffer at this new position

-That way when we call `render` next the player has moved and the next time we call the `advance` we go from the new position.
+That way when we call `render` next, the player has moved and the next time we call the `advance` we go from the new position.

 ```rust {data-file="player.rs", hl_lines=[1, 3, "13-23"]}